alexhnguyen/PracticeProblems/euler/README.md

 # Euler

-[Project Euler](https://projecteuler.net/about) are challenging problems in math and computer programming that require mathematical insight, and computationally efficient solutions.
+[Project Euler](https://projecteuler.net/about) has challenging problems in math and computer programming that require mathematical insight, and computationally efficient solutions.

 Problems can be found [here](https://projecteuler.net/archives)